dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

 {% prettify dart %}
 String jsonDataAsString = '''
-{ "favoriteNumber":44,
+{ "favoriteNumber":73,
   "valueOfPi":3.141592,
   "chocolate":true,
-  "horrorScope":"virgo",
-  "favoriteThings":["raindrops",
-                    "whiskers",
-                    "mittens"]
+  "horoscope":"Cancer",
+  "favoriteThings":["monkeys",
+                    "parrots",
+                    "lattes"]
 }
 ''';

 Map jsonData = JSON.decode(jsonDataAsString);
 {% endprettify %}

-This code calls the JSON.decode() function with a properly formatted JSON string.
-<strong>Note that Dart strings can use either single or double quotes to denote strings.
+This code calls the JSON.decode() function with a properly formatted JSON string. <strong>Note that Dart strings can use either single or double quotes to denote strings.
 JSON requires double quotes.</strong>

 In this example, the full JSON string is hard coded into the Dart code, but it could be created by the form itself